akvo/akvo-reporting/Documentation/tutorials/Install_BIRT_Designer/Installing_BIRT_Designer_step_by_step.md

 If you want to create or edit report templates you need to install BIRT Designer.
 It is not possible to edit '.rptdesign' templates on the ReportServer itself.

+This is something that only Report Managers need to use.
+The ReportServer allows for general execution and parameter selection in reports as well as creation of basic list reports by users.

 ## Before you begin you will need to have the following:

 - internet access